 Ritchie County Agriculture & Natural Resources

-If you’re interested in learning about the all the things that make West Virginia wild and wonderful, including information on our natural resources, follow the link to learn more.
+If you’re interested in learning about the all the things that make West Virginia wild and wonderful, visit our natural resources section.

 Ritchie County Agriculture News

 Ritchie County Cooperative Marketing Association will host the 2018 Regional Calf Sale, at the Ritchie County Co-Op Barn, located on Bunnell's Run, Harrisville.

 New consignors are welcome.
 There will be a $1 per head cattlemen fee.

 Harrisville Regional Feeder Calf Sale to be held October 6

 The Harrisville Regional Feeder Calf Sale will be held Friday, October 6, 2018 beginning at 9 a.m., at the Ritchie County Cooperative Marketing Association Sale Barn in Harrisville.